 The scale is staggering.
 OpenAI will have access to compute comprising hundreds of thousands of GPUs initially, with the ability to expand to tens of millions of CPUs for what the companies call "agentic workloads" - the kind of complex, reasoning-heavy AI tasks that represent the next frontier in artificial intelligence.
 AWS CEO Matt Garman emphasized the company's unique position in handling such massive deployments, noting that AWS already operates clusters "topping 500K chips" and has "unusual experience running large-scale AI infrastructure securely, reliably, and at scale."

 This isn't OpenAI's first rodeo with cloud partnerships, but the scale dwarfs previous commitments.
-The company has historically relied on Azure cloud through their strategic partnership, but this AWS deal signals a diversification strategy as compute demands explode.
+The company has historically relied on Microsoft's Azure cloud through their strategic partnership, but this AWS deal signals a diversification strategy as compute demands explode.
 Industry insiders suggest this move reduces OpenAI's dependence on any single cloud provider while giving them access to AWS's massive global infrastructure footprint.